Useful

 -

-Step 3, travel from Kimberley to Cape Town by Shosholoza Meyl 'Trans-Karoo' passenger train, departing Kimberley at 19:07 on Wednesdays, Fridays & Sundays, arriving Cape Town at 12:40 the next day - please check the latest times & days of running on the South Africa page, as I won't always remember to update this page when it changes.
+Step 3, travel from Kimberley to Cape Town by Shosholoza Meyl passenger train, departing Kimberley at 21:20 on Tuesdays, Wednesdays, Fridays & Sundays, arriving Cape Town at 15:30 the next day - please check the latest times & days of running on the South Africa page, as I won't always remember to update this page when it changes.
 This is a comfortable and safe tourist class train, with 2-berth & 4-berth sleepers and restaurant car.
 You leave Cape Town with great views of table Mountain, passing through Stellenbosch & Paarl wine country, then into the veldt, with great scenery!
 Fare 210 Rand (£15 or US$30) including sleeper.
 See the South Africa page for more information (and photos) about Shosholoza Meyl passenger trains and book by phone or at the station.

 -